“Serving Our Community Through Song”

 ..In January, 1993, a small story in the Valley Reporter and a bunch of phone calls turned up 24 local singers.
 Five months later, with the generous support of the Green Mountain Cultural Center, 200 community members enjoyed Vivaldi’s Gloria at The Round Barn.
 Danica continued to lead and expand the Chorale until spring of 1995 when she departed Vermont.

-..In twenty-three years we have done it all.
+..In two and half decades years we have done it all.
 We have created, overseen and supported the Mad River Kids Chorale, Robert DeCormier’s professional ensemble Counterpoint, and the Young Singers Chorus of Vermont.
-The Mad River A Cappella Chorus functioned for several years.
-There was the Café Noir cabaret troupe, who treated us to four Forbidden Christmas send-ups as well as several performances of Broadway and other popular music.
-We own an amazing Kawai Shigeru concert grand piano which is located currently at the Warren United Church.
+The Mad River A Cappella Chorus functioned for several years directed by Tim Guiles.
+The Café Noir cabaret troupe treated us to four Forbidden Christmas send-ups as well as several performances of Broadway and other popular music.
+We owned an amazing Kawai Shigeru concert grand piano which was located at the Budy Art Gallery and then the Warren United Church.
 We leased the Bundy Art Gallery for five years, presenting everything from internationally known classical musicians’ recitals to Circus Smirkus.

-..Now the Mad River Chorale returned to its roots.
-We have had a long and varied history of growth and expansion under the creative aegis of Vermont native Piero Bonamico, the Chorale’s conductor and Artistic Director from fall 1995 through Spring 2014.
+..Now the Mad River Chorale has returned to its roots.
+We rehearse Monday evenings usually in the chorus room at Harwood Union High School, preparing Holiday and Spring concerts.
+We had a long and varied history of growth and expansion under the creative aegis of Vermont native Piero Bonamico, the Chorale’s conductor and Artistic Director from fall 1995 through Spring 2014.

 ..At our June 16, 2014 concert we sang an all-Gloria program which including Puccini, Vivaldi, Schoenherr, and an arrangement/translation by Piero of Laura Branigan’s 1982 pop hit “Gloria”.
-Piero announced his resignation, warned two years ago, as he moves on with his graduate studies in vocal pedagogy at Shenandoah University.
+Piero announced his resignation, warned two years prior, as he moved on with his graduate studies in vocal pedagogy at Shenandoah University.

 ..Our core mission has always been singing– to support, entertain, educate and edify our Mad River Valley friends, neighbors and visitors through song.
 That is still the case and it will be as we go forward.

 Among major pieces performed by the Mad River Chorale are John Rutter’s Requiem, his Magnificat and his Gloria, Schoenherr’s Magnificat, the Groovy Version of OX, Corigliano’s Fern Hill and Liebeslied, Brahms’ Liebeslieder Waltzes and PDQ Bach’s Liebeslieder Polkas, Mendelssohn’s Elijah, Mozart’s Requiem, Rossini’s Petite Messe Solonnelle, Schindler’s Missa in Jazz, and McClure’s St. Francis in the Americas, a Caribbean Mass.
 We have done Broadway from Anything Goes to Candide to Urinetown, and jazz and gospel and folk standards.
-We have paired up with the Barre Choraleers, the Randolph Singers, the South Burlington Chorus, the South County Chorus, and the Green Mountain Opera Festival.
+We have paired up with the Barre Choraleers, the Randolph Singers, the South Burlington Chorus (most recently Carmina Burana 2019), the South County Chorus, and the Green Mountain Opera Festival.
 We have provided movie soundtrack music (Stone River) and silly Christmas parodies (Forbidden Christmas).
+We’ve serenaded folks with caroling.
+We sang at a funeral after five teens were killed, and to raise money after a fire at a family farm.
+We’ve rehearsed on-line with Zoom, and produced some virtual on-line concerts.
 What’s next?
 Stay tuned.